felleslosninger/idporten-seid2-certificate-validator-lib/README.md

 The default properties used in the library is avaibale in the [certificate authorities properties](src/main/java/no/idporten/seid2/CertificateAuthoritiesProperties.java) class.
 It contains properties for test and production environments for certificate authorities Buypass and Commfides.

+## Pre-loaded CRLs

+CRLs are preloaded and added to the CRL cache when using the default setup.

+The CRLs are downloaded [when JUnit tests are run](src/test/java/no/idporten/seid2/X509CRLUtilsTest.java).
+They are stored under the [src/main/resources directory](src/main/resources).
+Commit the changes if needed.
+This will keep the library fairly updated even when CRL services are down on the CA side on application startup.

 ## Using the library

 ### Setting up the SEID2 certificate validator